Airline electronics ban: What you need to know

 What are the airlines saying?

-Turkish Airlines has told its passengers traveling to the U.S. that anything bigger than a smartphone must be checked into the baggage hold.
+Turkish Airlines told passengers traveling to the U.S. that anything bigger than a smartphone must be checked in.

+Emirates said it would implement the new measures for all passengers bound for the U.S. from Dubai on March 25.

 Etihad said it had received the notification from the U.S. government and was reviewing it.
-A spokeswoman for Qatar Airways said it would take full advantage of the 96-hour notice period and implement change on Friday.
+A spokeswoman for Qatar Airways said it would take full advantage of the 96-hour notice period and implement the change on Friday.

-Emirates said it hadn't yet received any notification but would "comply with any new operational or regulatory requirements issued by the relevant authorities."

 Other airlines, including Royal Jordanian and Saudi Arabian Airlines, have said they will implement the measures.